Hottentotti/My-wellbeing-project/README.md

+# Wellbeing and Performance Booster

-# Lead yourself towards better wellbeing and performance by optimizing your resources
+Lead yourself towards better wellbeing and performance by optimizing your resources.

 ## Summary